Burnside

 Burnside is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Burnside, according to the latest Census evaluation, 85.3% of dwellings were houses, with the remaining 14.7% being semi-detached, apartments, or other types.
+In Burnside, as per the latest Census, 85.3% of dwellings were houses, with 14.7% being other types such as semi-detached homes, apartments, and 'other' dwellings.
 This compares to Melbourne metro's 90.9% houses and 9.1% other dwellings.
 Home ownership in Burnside stood at 31.1%, with mortgaged dwellings at 58.4% and rented ones at 10.5%.
-The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,800 and the national average of $1,863.
-The median weekly rent in Burnside was $400, exceeding Melbourne metro's $351 and the national figure of $375.
+The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,800.
+The median weekly rent in Burnside was $400, compared to Melbourne metro's $351.
+Nationally, Burnside's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing